 15 Feb Students: Our Most Important Stakeholders

-As adults we must commit to the idea that instead of soliciting feedback on students’ likes, responses, needs, is not the same as putting youth at the center of how your organization makes decisions.
+As adults we must commit to the idea that soliciting feedback on students’ likes, responses, needs, is not the same as putting youth at the center of how your organization makes decisions.
 What would it take to create environments in which youth feel able to meaningfully exercise their voice, adult partners able to genuinely listen, and organizations able to improve and make decisions with their key stakeholders at the center?

 Youth as Objects or Resources:

 At SSN last year, students led the work in piloting new data measurement tools that are harder to “blow off”.
 They have drafted and tested new team-building exercises between students and staff they felt helped the staff trust students, they designed ‘thought boxes’ to gather anonymous, ongoing feedback so that they could be inclusive of students who don’t feel safe expressing themselves under the constraints that we impose when collecting feedback.

 Each project and each student has taught us so much about the value of stepping up by stepping back, and letting our most important stakeholders take the wheel in creating the educational experiences they want and need.

 When we view youth as resources instead of recipients, you and your organization decide to go on a learning journey with your students.
 This process allows you to view youth as assets and tap into the unique energy and insights they provide.

 “What would it take to create environments in which youth feel able to meaningfully exercise their voices?”